elliotjberg/elliotjberg.github.io/index.md

 - Azure - API Management, App Services, Cloud Services, Functions, Resource Manager templates, Storage (Blob and Tabel), SQL Databases, Virtual Machines, VNets
 - Linux - (Centos/RHEL): Apache, Bash, HAProxy, Nginx, Postfix, Python
 - Windows Server - Active Directory, PowerShell

-# Personal

-In my spare* time I try to avoid technology and focus on other pursuits.
-I've been actively involved in Scouting for around 20 years in one way or another, and have held various hands-on, leadership, management, and executive roles at local, District, County, and National levels.

-\* - 'spare' is a loose definition ranging from 5 minutes a day to...well actually, that's about it.